StarShopper/Web-CV-Template/README.md

 Second: ![problem2](https://user-images.githubusercontent.com/70586268/157978729-fdc453bf-31cc-4973-9000-aa7476b0baec.png)

-Fix the app__item with a one-word name.
-I used a hide symbol "&nbsp;" to beautify an image (at first)
+Fix the app__item with a one-word name to fit into other items.
+I used a hide symbol ".&.n.b.s.p;" to beautify an image (at first)

 Next - Portfolio section.